Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 Thus, the proper question becomes:

-What emotions do you want to feel in your life and allow yourself to experience?
+What emotions do we want to feel in our lives and allow ourselves to experience?

 Yes, it takes practice, courage, and inner work.